At The Highfield School we believe that attending every day is essential.

 The pupil’s parent/carer must also apply for other types of term-time absence as far in advance as possible of the requested absence.

 We ask all our students to be punctual at the start of school each day and also attend their lessons on time to ensure that they are safe and so that they do not miss any learning or important socialising time.
-The school day starts with form time at 8.25am and all students should be inside the school gate by this time, any student who arrives after 8.25am will be marked as late.
+The school day starts with form time at 8.25am and all students should be inside the school gate by 8.20am, any student who arrives after 8.20am will be marked as late and given a C10.
 The register closes officially 30 mins after this time and so any student arriving after 8.55am will be registered as an unauthorised absence for the morning session.

 The afternoon registration session is at 12.10pm, which is also the beginning of lesson four.
 So there are two registration sessions in one day each making up 50% of your child's overall attendance.
 Therefore they must attend both registrations in one day to achieve full attendance for that day.